lieuweberg/membercount.net/docs/commands.md

 Note that in all the following examples random numbers are used to replace '{count}'.

 `countername` changes the name of the specified counter.
 It allows for great customisation due to the usage of the necessary '{count}' string.
 In the displayed name of your counter, '{count}' will be replaced by the number.
-Again, the role and youtube counters have different usage.
+Again, the role counters have different usage.

-`m!countername <counter> <new name including '{count}'>`
+`@Member Count countername <counter> <new name including '{count}'>`

 #### Examples:
-- `m!countername members Members: {count}` will change the name of the members counter to 'Members: 78'
+- `@Member Count countername members Members: {count}` will change the name of the members counter to 'Members: 78'
-- `m!countername users {count} awesome people!` will change the name of the users counter to '72 awesome people!'
+- `@Member Count countername users {count} awesome people!` will change the name of the users counter to '72 awesome people!'
-- `m!countername bots 🤖 | {count}` will change the name of the bots counter to '🤖 | 6'
+- `@Member Count countername bots 🤖 | {count}` will change the name of the bots counter to '🤖 | 6'

-- `m!countername youtube views UCuAXFkgsw1L7xaCfnd5JJOw {count} people got rickrolled` will change the name of the views counter for UCuAXFkgsw1L7xaCfnd5JJOw to '936,736,435 people got rickrolled'

 Due to the role counter allowing the name of the role as a parameter, it has to be put between double quotes ("), but you can use the @mention without double quotes:
-- `m!countername role "Limited Patron Tier" Limited Patrons: {count}/250` will change the name of the Limited Patron Tier counter to 'Limited Patrons: 185/250'
+- `@Member Count countername role "Limited Patron Tier" Limited Patrons: {count}/250` will change the name of the Limited Patron Tier counter to 'Limited Patrons: 185/250'
-  - Or alternatively, `m!countername role @Limited Patron Tier Limited Patrons: {count}/250`.
+  - Or alternatively, `@Member Count countername role @Limited Patron Tier Limited Patrons: {count}/250`.
 Again, make sure the mentioned role name is highlighted in Discord.

 ## setup